Cwantic/Documentation/Loads/Piping/LoadSets.md

 Enter a **Title**.

-<ins>Allowable stress reference case number</ins> :
+<ins>Allowable stress reference case</ins> :

 The temperature of the reference case is used to determine the allowable stress intensity Sm.

 <ins>Situation number</ins> :

-For RCC-M Class 1 code only : the two load sets, which form a situation, must be defined with the same situation number.
+For RCC-M Class 1 and RCC-MRx codes only : the two load sets, which form a situation, must be defined with the same situation number.
 Moreover, the two load sets must have the same number of cycles.
-The situations are used to determine the maximum value of the penalty factor Ke.
+The situation numbers are used to determine the maximum value of the penalty factor Ke for RCC-M code.

-<ins>Transient case number</ins> :
+<ins>Transient case</ins> :

-Number of the thermal case associated with the load set.
+Thermal case associated with the load set.

-    Use positive (+) sign for heat up transients
-    Use negative (-) sign for cool down transients
+<ins>Cool-down transient</ins> :

+Check the box if the final temperature of the transient is lower than the initial temperature.
+This information is not necessary when **True transient range** is checked in the **Model options**.

 <ins>Number of cycles</ins> :

-Number of expected occurences.
+Number of expected occurrences.

-<ins>Pressure case number</ins> :
+<ins>Pressure case</ins> :

 The pressure associated with the load set is taken from the pressure case.

-If the moment case for this load set is a dynamic case, then moments used in evaluating equation 12 will be the moments for the pressure case multiplied by Ec/Eh.
+**ASME and RCC-M codes** : if the moment case for this load set is a dynamic case, then moments used in evaluating equation 12 will be the moments for the pressure case multiplied by Ec/Eh.

+**RCC-MRx** : the pressure case and allowable stress reference case must be equal.
+Moreover, MetaPiping assumes that the pressure case also corresponds to the sole thermal expansion moments (noted ‘m’ in the code).
+It shall be noted that, for programming reasons, there must be at least another load set which the moment case is equal to this pressure case.

-<ins>Moment case number</ins> :
+<ins>Moment case</ins> :

 The moments associated with the load set are taken from the moment case.

 <ins>Dynamic load flag</ins> :

-For ASME Class 1 only : if the moment case for this load set is a dynamic case, then the moments used in the evaluation of equation 13  are taken from the combination case with the same flag number.
+**ASME code** : if the moment case for this load set is a dynamic case, then the moments used in the evaluation of equation 13  are taken from the combination case with the same flag number.
+**RCC-MRx** : if the moment case for this load set is a dynamic case, then the primary dynamic moments are taken from the combination case with the same flag number and type of analysis 1.
+The secondary dynamic moments are taken from the combination case with the same flag number and type of analysis 6.

+The dynamic flag is not used for the RCC-M code.